Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Gastric Bypass (Roux-en-Y)

-This surgery reduces stomach size and reroutes the intestines.
-It’s both restrictive and malabsorptive, meaning you eat less and absorb fewer calories.
+Reduces stomach size and reroutes the intestines — you eat less and absorb fewer calories.

 Sleeve Gastrectomy